KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 ..............

 ## Experiment 3 (Unbalanced Classes) - Supported only for CIFAR-10
-This experiment allow to train and test a model using a custom number of samples for each class of CIFAR10.
+This experiment allows to train and test a model using a custom number of samples for each class of CIFAR10.

 We performed this experiment to see how the model performs in cases where the number of labeled samples is very low (1/10 of the unlabeled samples), and in the opposite cases, where the number of unlabeled samples is equal to 1/10 of the labeled samples.

-The experiment is based on a custom version of the CIFAR10 Dataset called CustomCIFAR10.
+The experiment is based on a custom version of the CIFAR10 dataset called CustomCIFAR10.
 This takes in input all the usual parameters of the CIFAR10 dataset and a ``remove_dict``.
 This parameters allow to give in input a dictionary, which specifies how many samples we want to be removed for each class.
 The dictionary will be something like: ``remove_dict={0: 0, 1: 0, 2: 0, 3: 0, 4: 0, 5: 4500, 6: 4500, 7: 4500, 8: 4500, 9: 4500}``.
 In this previous example we are removing 0 samples for each class from 0 to 4, while we are removing 4500 samples for each class from 5 to 9.
+The specified number of samples to remove is removed randomly between the samples of the specified class.

 To run your own unbalanced experiment, follow the ensuing procedure:

 1. Train your model until the end of the ``selfsupervised_learning-step`` and store the weights of your model.
-Refer to ``read-me`` file of the [original git-hub of the authors of AutoNovel](https://github.com/k-han/AutoNovel) for the full procedure for SSL)
+Refer to ``read-me`` file of the [original git-hub of AutoNovel's authors](https://github.com/k-han/AutoNovel) for the full procedure for SSL)

 2. Open the file ``unbalanced_supervised_learning.py``
    - At line 185 change the default value of ``rotnet_dir`` with the path where your trained SSL-model weights are stored